MODERN SLAVERY STATEMENT – 2025/2026

 In relation to our supply chain, we undertake a regular review of our business policies and procedures to ensure that the preventive measures we take are appropriate and proportionate to the level of risk our suppliers may pose for our organisation.

-For the current reporting period, our main activities in relation to our supplier chain were in line with our commitments last year and involved:
+For the current reporting period, our main activities in relation to our supplier chain were largely in line with our commitments last year and involved:

 Our future priorities